 - Explain HEV strain shifts and HEV disease outcomes related to HEV circulation and HEV variability.

 The One Health European Joint Program (EJP) started on 1 January 2018.
 By integrating and coordinating the research programs of institutes working in the areas of public health, animal health and food safety, a sustainable European partnership is set up.
 A number of Dutch institutes also play a role within this program.
 Both RIVM, WBVR and the partners within Netherlands Centre for One Health participate in various research projects and activities aimed at knowledge integration.

 PhD student interview

-Mapping out genetic information in a family tree will show similarities and differences between Hepatitis E virus subtypes that may be responsible for a more dangerous variant.
+By mapping out genetic information in a family tree Renate Hakse van der Honing will show similarities and differences between Hepatitis E virus subtypes that may be responsible for a more dangerous variant.